 - ★ -template → The destination grid you want your ROI grid to be resampled to (we're going from high to low resolution here).
-Our output dataset ROI_low_res+orig will be written at the resolution of func+orig - ★ -input → Defines the input high-resolution dataset (that needs to be converted from high resolution to low resolution) - ★ -clip 0.5 → Output voxels will only get a nonzero value if they are at least 50% filled by nonzero input voxels (you decide the percentage here).
+Our output dataset ROI_low_res+orig will be written at the resolution of func+orig - (Also useful for transforming std space back to orig space with the -warp dataset) - ★ -input → Defines the input high-resolution dataset (that needs to be converted from high resolution to low resolution) - ★ -clip 0.5 → Output voxels will only get a nonzero value if they are at least 50% filled by nonzero input voxels (you decide the percentage here).
 E.g., when going from high to low res, keep a label a voxel as part of the ROI if it is filled with at least 50% (or more) of the voxel value.
 For example: